strimzi/proposals/062-support-tiered-storage.md

 A simple way is to set everything via Helm chart config: https://github.com/strimzi/proposals/pull/98

-That option is not favored because it's not applicable to usage without helm chart.
-It might also not be able to guarantee compatibility with future Stirmzi versions.
+That option is not favored because it's not applicable to usage without Helm chart.
+It might also not be able to guarantee compatibility with future Strimzi versions.

 A optional idea during review discussion is to consider adding a feature gate to protect the Tiered Storage feature: